 Hedonistic Hikers booked a day tour with VIVA CAGLIARI in 2022 and highly recommended the experience.

 A small and chic city-centre hotel on Cagliari's busy seafront street.
 Some of the art on display is on sale.

 Hotel Villa Fanny

-A little further from the centre than The Place, Hotel Villa Fanny is a boutique hotel with 19 luxury rooms and suites and a wonderful, tranquil garden.
+A little further from the very centre of town, Hotel Villa Fanny is a boutique hotel with 19 luxury rooms and suites and a wonderful, tranquil garden.